der-mac/dermac-kodi/README.md

-# Kodi Modul fuer Puppet
+# Kodi module for puppet

 #### Table of Contents